Policy Name: Appointment of Independent Auditors and Conduct of Independent Audit

-The Chief Financial Officer and other members of the administration as deemed necessary or appropriate shall work with the Independent Auditor, under the oversight of the Finance, Audit and Compliance Committee, to plan the scope, staffing and conduct of the audit and to determine that the College’s financial statements and disclosures are complete and accurate in accordance with applicable accounting principles, conventions, laws, rules and regulations consistently applied and fairly present, in all material respects, the financial condition of the College.
+The Senior Vice President and Chief Financial Officer and other members of the administration as deemed necessary or appropriate shall work with the Independent Auditor, under the oversight of the Finance, Audit and Compliance Committee, to plan the scope, staffing and conduct of the audit and to determine that the College’s financial statements and disclosures are complete and accurate in accordance with applicable accounting principles, conventions, laws, rules and regulations consistently applied and fairly present, in all material respects, the financial condition of the College.
 The Finance, Audit and Compliance Committee’s oversight role shall include, without limitation, a review and discussion with the administration and the Independent Auditor of:

 - Significant financial reporting issues and judgments made in connection with the preparation of the College’s financial statements;

 - The clarity of the financial disclosures made by the College;

 - The development, selection and disclosure of critical accounting assumptions or estimates, the analyses of alternative assumptions or estimates, and the effect of such estimates on the College’s financial statements;

 - Potential changes in applicable accounting conventions and the effect such changes would have on the College’s financial statements;